Medicare Exclusions / Revocations FAQ

 Facing Medicare Exclusion or Revocation in Texas?
 Call (713) 909-7323

-Hendershot, Cannon & Hisey, P.C. has a nationally recognized health care and medical law practice that serves providers and suppliers throughout the industry, and throughout Houston and the state of Texas.
+Hendershot, Cowart & Hisey, P.C. has a nationally recognized health care and medical law practice that serves providers and suppliers throughout the industry, and throughout Houston and the state of Texas.
 Our award-winning attorneys are immediately available to discuss your Medicare matter and potential options for responses, appeals, and reconsiderations – and encourage you to reach out to our team as soon as possible.
 Our health care team also provides proactive counsel to health care clients who wish to position themselves and their practice in a compliant manner so as to reduce their risks for harmful enforcement actions.

 Call (713) 909-7323 or contact us online.
 Our attorneys are readily available, and ready to help.